Abbey Virtual Tour

 Hildegard of Bingen Reading Room

-Located within the Norbertine Center for Spirituality is a reading room named in honor of this great saint.
+Located within the Norbertine Center for Spirituality is a lovely reading room named in honor of this great saint.
 A small library and artifacts are housed here, with sacred art on display.
 Views of a cloister garden and the abbey’s front lawn make this a perfect place for retreatants to read and reflect.